-The Fund's Investment Strategy Statement is formulated to identify the risks managed by its investment managers, to set appropriate risk limits and to monitor adherence to those limits.
-The Investment Strategy Statement is reviewed regularly to reflect changes in market conditions and the Fund's activities.
+The Fund's ISS is formulated to identify the risks managed by investment managers, to set appropriate risk limits and to monitor adherence to those limits.
+The ISS is reviewed regularly to reflect changes in market conditions and the Fund's activities.